If you’re starting to wonder whether your child may be autistic or have ADHD, the hardest part is often the uncertainty.

 We are based in Matlock, Derbyshire, but families often travel from across the East Midlands (including Sheffield, Nottingham, Chesterfield, and beyond).
 For some parts of the process, we can also offer online appointments.

-Get in touch today to book your initial screening appointment
+Get in touch today to book your Assessment Planning Consultation

 Still unsure?
 Contact us and Dr Melita Ash will give you a call and talk through your needs and concerns.